-- (CB) Bids or proposals that do not meet the LBE participation goal set under 14B.8(A) will be rejected as non-responsive unless the Director finds that the bidder diligently undertook all the good faith efforts required by this Ordinance and that the failure to meet the goal resulted from an excusable error.
-The contract awarding authority shall require bidders or proposers on the contracts to contact a LBE before listing that LBE as a subcontractor in the bid or proposal.
-A bid or proposal that fails to comply with this requirement will be rejected as non-responsive.
-In addition only LBE's that have been contacted and agreed to be listed as subcontractors shall be credited toward meeting the LBE participation goal. - ( $\underline{D}\mathcal{E}$ ) Good Faith Outreach.
-In addition to meeting the LBE participation goal bidders shall undertake good faith outreach as set forth in this Section 14B.8( $\underline{D}\mathcal{E}$ ) to select subcontractors to meet LBE goals, except that bidders on public works/construction contracts for less than the threshold amount are not required to undertake the good faith efforts steps set forth in Sections 14B.8( $\underline{D}\mathcal{E}$ )(3) when it is impracticable to do so.
-Bids or proposals from bidders who fail to undertake the adequate good faith outreach steps and/or who fail to submit the applicable documentation of such good faith outreach required in Section 14B.8( $\underline{E}\mathcal{D}$ ) shall be declared nonresponsive, unless they meet the exception in Section 14B.8(B).
-The Human

-Rights Commission shall by Rule and Regulation assign a numeric value to each of the good faith outreach steps listed below.
+- 9 under subsection 14B(8)(A), the Director permitted use of SBA-LBE firms to satisfy - 10 subcontracting goals on the contract. - 11 (CB) Bids or proposals that do not meet the LBE participation goal set under 14B.8(A) 12 will be rejected as non-responsive unless the Director finds that the bidder diligently undertook 13 all the good faith efforts required by this Ordinance and that the failure to meet the goal 14 resulted from an excusable error.
+The contract awarding authority shall require bidders or 15 proposers on the contracts to contact a LBE before listing that LBE as a subcontractor in the 16 bid or proposal.
+A bid or proposal that fails to comply with this requirement will be rejected as 17 non-responsive.
+In addition only LBE's that have been contacted and agreed to be listed as 18 subcontractors shall be credited toward meeting the LBE participation goal. - 19 ($\underline{D}C$) Good Faith Outreach.
+In addition to meeting the LBE participation goal bidders 20 shall undertake good faith outreach as set forth in this Section 14B.8($\underline{D}C$) to select 21 subcontractors to meet LBE goals, except that bidders on public works/construction contracts 22 for less than the threshold amount are not required to undertake the good faith efforts steps 23 set forth in Sections 14B.8($\underline{D}C$)(3) when it is impracticable to do so.
+Bids or proposals from 24 bidders who fail to undertake the adequate good faith outreach steps and/or who fail to submit 25 the applicable documentation of such good faith outreach required in Section 14B.8(ED) shall be declared nonresponsive, unless they meet the exception in Section 14B.8(B).
+The Human Rights Commission shall by Rule and Regulation assign a numeric value to each of the good faith outreach steps listed below.
 Adequate good faith outreach shall be a minimum of 80 points with a total of 100 points possible.